alexandrecela10/tiktok-creator-compass/PRODUCT_BUILD_GUIDE.md

 ## What We're Building

-A web application that helps TikTok creators understand their performance, get insights about their content, and receive personalized recommendations to grow their audience.
-Think of it as a personal analytics dashboard for TikTok creators.
+A web application that helps TikTok creators discover and analyze successful creators in their niche, understand what makes them successful, and get personalized recommendations based on proven strategies.
+The core value is not just showing creators their own data, but revealing the secrets of similar successful creators they can learn from.
+Think of it as a competitive intelligence platform for TikTok creators.

 ## Key Steps to Build This Product